nadlambino/laravel-uploadable/README.md

 }
 ```

-Note: File upload happens once the model `created` event fired, so make sure that the way you create the uploadable model should firing the `created` event.
+>**NOTE:** File upload happens once the model `created` event fired, so make sure that the way you create the uploadable model should firing the `created` event.

 There are already defined relation method for specific upload type.
 ```php